Daily Telegraph Affair: Background

 After German chancellor Otto von Bismarck resigned in March 1890 at the insistence of Kaiser Wilhelm II, the phrase "personal regiment" began to be used to describe the Kaiser's attempt at personal rule.
 It was generally meant pejoratively: Wilhelm insisted on his divine right, intervened unpredictably in affairs of state and made impromptu speeches that frequently "broke the porcelain of domestic and foreign policy".
 Under the Constitution of the German Empire, foreign policy lay largely outside the competence of the Reichstag, leaving it at least theoretically open to the Kaiser to exercise his influence.
 Wilhelm frequently made use of his family connections with European royalty, especially the British, to engage in personal diplomacy in the belief that he had a special gift for it.
-In 1901 he boasted unrealistically to King Edward VII of England: "I am the sole arbiter and master of German foreign policy, and the government and country must follow me."
+In 1901 he boasted unrealistically to his uncle, Edward VII, king of the United Kingdom: "I am the sole arbiter and master of German foreign policy, and the government and country must follow me."